utils package

 application.

-deadline_range (tuple[float, float]) – Range (min, max) for the relative
+deadline_range (tuple[float, float]) – Range (min, max) for the deadline

 rng (np.random.Generator) – Random number generator for reproducibility.